-Sandboxes can also be used at the web gateway (next-generation firewall or proxy) to check down-loaded programs, for example.
+Sandboxes can also be used at the web gateway (next-generation firewall or proxy) to check downloaded programs, for example.
 Here, too, a delay is caused before the file is delivered to the user.
 In addition, the use also influences the behavior of the browser and web-based software.
 Therefore, in addition to the classic sandboxing function (first check that delivery is delayed), a delivery of the file to the terminal device with parallel checking is also practiced.
 If malicious code is identified during the latter procedure, subsequent measures are taken.
 These include network isolation, blocking of "command and control" addresses that were identified during sandboxing.

-Sandbox for the forensic examination of files that were detected or identified during

-By connecting sandboxes to next-generation antivirus products (machine learning-based antivirus) and EDR solutions (endpoint detection and response), files with a harmful prognosis or from detected and actively suppressed chains of attack can be safely executed outside the effective environment.
+Sandbox for the forensic examination of files that were detected or identified during actively suppressed chains of attack can be safely executed outside the effective environment.
 The execution then enables the extraction of further relevant indicators (files/hashes, URLs, IP addresses, registry activities, etc.) which provides more context to a case under investigation and even allows the attribution of a suspected attacker.